Parks and Recreation

 Ellington Field is a safe, green, and enjoyable place for community residents to go for a run, kick around a soccer ball, or enjoy a lazy Sunday afternoon picnic.
 Local school teams and pick-up leagues also compete there, and the cheers of their supporters can be heard from blocks away.
 Access to the rubberized running track, playing fields, bleachers, and landscaped gardens is through entrances on 38th Street NW and 39th Street NW, between R Street NW and Reservoir Road NW.

 In 2010, the Burleith Citizens Association established The Friends of Ellington Field & Gardens to spearhead the community's partnership with the Duke Ellington School of the Arts and DC Public Schools to renovate and rejuvenate Ellington Field.
 Later that year, the District government launched a massive renovation of the field, including new landscaping and the planting of thousands of new shrubs, bulbs, and some 100 new trees.
 The Friends serves as a steward of the field and as the community's link with the District and Casey Trees.
 If you are interested in joining or supporting the group's work, please email firstname.lastname@example.org.
-Please note that the BCA is not in charge of Ellington Field.
-If you have any inquiries, please email Ron Newman at the Duke Ellington School of the Arts at email@example.com.
+(Please note that the BCA is not in charge of Ellington Field.
+A contact name for scheduling the field will be added as soon as it is available.)

 Especially for Kids

 The Tot Lot is a beloved local landmark located on 35th and S Streets NW next to the home of Halcyon Arts Lab (S&R Foundation's "arts incubator") at the former Fillmore School.
 Beautifully renovated by the former Corcoran School or Art + Design in 2000 and by the S&R Foundation in 2018–2019, it includes slides, swings, a playhouse, and a sandbox.
 The Tot Lot is also home to the annual Burleith Halloween Party.

 Located in Glover Park, Guy Mason Recreation Center features a large new playground surrounded by grass, a tall twisty slide, spring toys, swings, and a big sandbox.
 Located at 3600 Calvert Street NW, just off Wisconsin Avenue, the center also offers the community a baseball field, classrooms and public programs, a pottery workshop, and an official dog park.